 - Titular supertanks in the Bolo series are this, as far as it possible for AIs created to drive giant engines of mass destruction.
 Maybe it is the result of being created with the fundamental drive to protect, but a numbers of Bolos have more morals and compassion than their human commanders.

-- The Machine on Person of Interest is one of these despite being a nationwide surveillance system.
+- The Machine is one of these despite being a nationwide surveillance system.
 It is loyal and protective towards its admin (Finch) to the point that he has to (try to) teach it not to prioritize his own safety and happiness.
 In one case it even seems to have located his perfect dream girl and then nagged him with her number until he introduced himself.

 - Originally, this was definitely not the case.
 Finch once admitted that the current Machine is only the forty-third version.
 The first forty-two all tried to either deceive or outright kill him.